 Children will wait patiently for their parents without losing love for their parents.
 King Benjamin instructs that all people should show God this same respect.
-"Therefore I will look unto the Lord; I will wait for the God of my salvation: my God will hear me" (Micah 7:7).
+"Therefore I will look unto the Lord; I will wait for the God of my salvation: my God will hear me."
+(Micah 7:7)

 *Full of Love is to have regard and compassion towards all.

-Children can love without regard to beauty.
+Children can love without regard for beauty.
 A mother or father can appear hideous to the world, but to a child of that mother or father, he or she is the grandest to look upon.

 Benjamin wants to impress upon the learner of his words to see God in this light.